oleksiy-tverdokhlib/profanityEater/README.md

 > a server built with Flask + Python

-##Clone server
+###Clone server

-first of all you need to create folder for server localy open code redactor, create terminal and write
+First of all you need to create folder for server localy open code redactor, create terminal and write

 ```shell